 Ability to take direction and feedback

 A successful tattoo artist is constantly learning and improving their craft.
-Hiring someone who can take constructive criticism and direction from colleagues and clients without becoming defensive or uncooperative is essential.
+Hiring tattoo artists someone who can take constructive criticism and direction from colleagues and clients without becoming defensive or uncooperative is essential.
 During the hiring process, ask candidates about their experience receiving feedback and how they have implemented it in their work.